CIP43R/dnd-ciphers-multiverse/README.md

 - One class that uses the same type of slots for all their abilities or spells
 - Add descriptions for appearances
 - Generate AI images of the races
+- Warframe
+- Include the 3 body problem
+- Check which species should be part of the united planet alliance